Positive Psychology and Well-being

 "The program prepared me to practice my passion to help others, and has broadened my knowledge regarding positive psychology and how to improve the well-being of others."

-- Identify and stimulate talent development and motivation in schools and universities, as coach, trainer or consultant.
+- Identify and stimulate talent development and motivation in schools and universities, as a coach, trainer, or consultant.

 - Contribute to mental health care with a strength-oriented approach instead of a disorder-based approach.
 Psychologists are often one-sidedly trained in diagnosing and treating disorders, focusing on the co-morbidities and thus ignoring the fact that people with complaints are also people with talents and co-vitalities.